yusupcharyyev/CoreAPI/README.md

 # CoreAPI
 Core API with swagger support
-Note: used FAKEDATA instead of database
+Note: used Bogus library instead of database